 Keep the Assessor, Recorder, County Clerk (ARCC) informed of any change in address so that future tax bills will be mailed to the correct address.
-You may contact the ARCC at 619-531-5556 or online by clicking here.
+You may contact the department at 619-531-5556 or on the ARCC's website.

 You can possibly save costly penalties if, before you purchase a